This post is sponsored by CloudTax. All views and opinions expressed represent my own.

 So, what kind of free tax software is available in Canada?
 Well, I want to share one that is very new that I want you to know about called CloudTax.

 How I found out about CloudTax is pretty interesting actually.
 When I attended the Canadian Personal Finance Conference this year, a young man named Nimalan Balachandran came up to me and introduced himself.
 He shared that he was building a new free tax software for Canadians and hoped we could chat more about it in the New Year.
-If you know me, then you know I’m one of those weird people who loves to talk taxes, so of course I said “Let’s do it!”
+If you know me, then you know I’m one of those weird people who loves to talk taxes, so of course, I said “Let’s do it!”

 A few months later, we met up for coffee and he shared his amazing story with me.
 Nimalan is originally from Sri Lanka, and he immigrated to Canada in 2006 after the tsunami in 2004.
 He always had a passion for technology, but instead of becoming a software developer, he decided to study accounting and finance at Seneca College.
 He then went on to work as a Taxpayer Service Agent with the Canada Revenue Agency (CRA), then as a financial advisor at Sun Life Financial.
 He left his job as a financial advisor in 2015 to finally work full-time on his passion project — CloudTax.

-When you think “passion project”, you probably picture someone quitting their job to make their feature film.
-But honestly I’ve never met anyone besides Nimalan who is so passionate about making taxes simple and easy for others.
+When you think “passion project”, you probably picture someone quitting their job to make a feature film.
+But honestly, I’ve never met anyone besides Nimalan who is so passionate about making taxes simple and easy for others.
 And a lot of that passion comes from his experience working at the CRA.
 His role was on the front lines, talking to taxpayers all day and hearing first-hand the issues they were dealing with.
 That, coupled with his background in finance, made him realize that there was a gap in the market and he was the person to fix it.

 What Is CloudTax?